-In this blog, we’ll answer all these essential questions, including what is marketing optimization and why it's important.
-We’ll also highlight the key factors to consider as you begin your marketing optimization journey.
+In this blog, we’ll answer all these essential questions, including what is marketing optimisation and why it's important.
+We’ll also highlight the key factors to consider as you begin your marketing optimisation journey.
 Read on to gain insights into how you can leverage all the data at your disposal to make every penny count.

 Make every second count: Budget saving guide for marketers